Animation: Fair

 Thoughts: >

-You don't need to watch the original Tekkaman Blade to understand this one since the concept is pretty simple Each episode lays out in some new dramatic event, with the climax of course hitting a battle between Tekkamen.
-The story, while a little weak; is supported by a character lineup stronger than you would expect.
-Some elements are pretty surreal though.
-Like the when air headed Yumi bumbles around the station only to end up in the office of D-Boy.
+Watching the original Tekkaman Blade is unnecessary since the concept is strait forward.
+Each episode lays out some new dramatic event, with the climax of a battle between Tekkamen.
+The story, while a little weak; is supported by a character lineup stronger than expected.
+Some parts get surreal, like air headed Yumi stumbles around the station to end up in the office of D-Boy.
 I'm trying to figure out what D-Boy actually does there, because it appears he just hangs out all day with his sun glasses on (indoors mind you) and not talking to anyone.
 Uh, I want THAT job!
-And then there is this guy who appears known as "Dead".
-Guy or girl, no one really knows.
+There is also a "guy" named "Dead".
+Guy or girl?
+No one really knows.
 I'm still not 100% convinced it's a guy either.

-One strange but funny thing about this series when you think about it, is Tekkaman Blade himself.
-I mean the series starts off with all these other Tekkamen in training so you would assume that's the point of the series.
-But around half way through D-Boy has had enough of their wailing "Wah, we're getting our asses kicked again".
-Well you know what?
-Step aside and let D-Boy show you how crap gets done.
-When I was your age I stopped the entire Radam invasion by my self and you didn't hear me wining!
-Oh, looky there - I just cleaned house without breaking a sweat.
-Yeah, that's right.
+The strangest thing about Tekkaman Blade II is Blade himself.
+The series starts with many new Tekkamen in training, so you'd assume that's the point of the series.
+Around half way through D-Boy has enough of their wailing "Wah, we're getting our asses kicked again".
+You know what?
+Step aside and let D-Boy show you how things get done.
+When I was your age I stopped the entire Radam invasion by my self and you didn't hear me whining!
+Feh, I just cleaned house without breaking a sweat.
 You kids are just a bunch of cry babies.
 You see that hot chick who's your boss that all the guys drool over?
 Yeah I bang that every night.
-I get payed more than all you punks combined too!
+And I get payed more than all you punks combined too!

-So would I recommend it?
-For most people no. Tekkaman fans will find it right up their alley, as will probably many mecha anime enthusiasts.
-For me, I wanted a cheesy 90s mecha anime, and I'd say right up and down that's what this title was.
+Would I recommend this?
+For most people no. Tekkaman fans will find it right up their alley, as will mecha anime enthusiasts.
+For me, I wanted cheesy 90s mecha anime, and I'd that's what I got.

 Screen Caps: >